 After a really s’mores-heavy 2016, I thought I had given up the flavor for good.
 Lucky for everyone, I just couldn’t stay away.
+Once you give this caramel s’mores bark a try, you won’t be able to stay away either.

 Now I know what y’all are thinking and no, I won’t be making s’mores everything for the rest of the year.
 I have enough self-control to diversify my flavor repertoire at least for the next few months.
 Once summer hits though and I start spending more time in Maine being tempted by real campfire s’mores, I make no promises.
 With my wedding in September, I’ll be making the most of long weekends over the summer to work on wedding things with my mother.
 I’m still not quite sure what those wedding things are but I’m sure that as the date approaches I’ll figure it out.
 Hopefully.